Ratna2/Calculator-app/Calculator-main/README.md

 ## Contributing

 Contributions to this project are welcome.
 If you find any bugs or issues, please submit an issue in the [issues](https://github.com/yourusername/calculator-app/issues) section of this repository.
 Pull requests are also welcome.

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-Feel free to use and modify this app as per your requirements.